 - A list of dates attended and majors.
 The transcript will also list the dates during which you took certain classes.

 - Grade point average.
-The transcript may also list your GPA as of your last semester of enrollment, or itemize a GPA for each semester.
+The transcript may also list your GPA as of your last semester of enrollment or itemize a GPA for each semester.

 - Student information.
 Depending on the information your school gathers, the transcript may also list your full name, date of birth, and student identification number.

 - Other institutions.
-The transcript may list other schools you attended, as well as transfer credits you received from those schools.
+The transcript may list other schools you attended and transfer credits you received from those schools.

 - Official documentation.
 An official transcript also contains a seal, signature, or other official documentation indicating the document came from the registrar’s office.

-Unofficial transcripts are free, and list the classes you’ve taken and the grades you’ve received.
+Unofficial transcripts are free and list the classes you’ve taken and the grades you’ve received.
 You usually have to pay a fee for official transcripts, which come directly from your school’s registrar.
 Most schools will not let you enroll without an official transcript.

 How to Get a Copy of Your Transcript

 If the school you attended has closed, you can still get a copy of your transcript.
-Each state has its own rules for accessing these transcripts, so check with the governing body that oversees your state’s colleges.
+Each state has its rules for accessing these transcripts, so check with the governing body overseeing your state’s colleges.
 In Oklahoma, students can view a list of closed colleges on the Oklahoma State Regents for Higher Education website.
 Each school lists the process for getting a transcript.
 Other states, such as Illinois, maintain transcripts at the office of the State Board of Higher Education.

 Do I Need a Transcript to Apply to College?

-Students who attended college many years ago or who did not get good grades the first time may wonder whether they need a transcript.
+Students who attended college many years ago or did not get good grades the first time may wonder whether they need a transcript.
 Some may even prefer to get a fresh start rather than transferring bad grades to a new school.

-The truth is that even if your grades aren’t great, you need a transcript.
+The truth is that even if your grades aren’t excellent, you need a transcript.
 Even a single transfer credit can help expedite your graduation.
 Perhaps more importantly, most schools require you to submit all relevant transcripts.
 It may even be an honor code violation to exclude a school.

 Where to Send Your Transcripts

 In most cases, you cannot pick up a copy of your transcript and take it to your new university.
-Instead, you’ll need your old school to directly send transcripts to the new school.
+Instead, you’ll need your old school to send transcripts directly to the new school.
 This process can take some time, especially if you’re seeking a transcript from a larger school or your transcripts are very old.
-So contact each school as early in the application process as possible.
+So, contact each school as early in the application process as possible.

 A Simple Checklist for Getting Your College Transcripts